 A lack of available duties does not remove your obligation to actively participate in the recover at/ return to work planning process.
 It is important for the injured employee to stay active and, therefore, imperative that alternative work options or strategies are identified

-Notifying us when you can’t provide suitable employment
+Notify us if you can’t provide suitable employment

 You must notify the insurance agent managing the employee’s claim if you are unable to offer suitable employment to a worker who has the capacity for work.